-At the end of each month, the Fiscal Manager prints the P & L and B/S for review.
-It is reviewed by the Fiscal Manager for any errors, then matched against the current year's budget and forwarded for review to the ED and Treasurer.
+At the end of each month, the AM prints the Profit and Loss Statement and Balance Sheet for review.
+It is reviewed by the AM for any errors, then matched against the current year's budget and reviewed by the ED and GB Treasurer at the Finance Committee meeting.
 Any/all variances from the budget are discussed.